Amasirat/Obsidian/Computer Networks.md

 $$
 Power = Throughtput / Delay
 $$
-This definition poses problems as to whether it is a great aassessment for general effectiveness:
+This definition poses problems as to whether it is a great assessment for general effectiveness:
 * It assumes infinite queues
 * typically defined relative to a single connection (flow) Despite that, there are no alternatives so it is used.

 ![[2025-06-18_18-32.png]]

 Our goal is to maximize the above function.
-The smaller the load is, it means the system is being conservative and throughput goes down however if load goes up due to queuing problems and packet drops, delay will increase.
+The smaller the load is, it means the system is being too conservative and throughput goes down however if load goes up due to queuing problems and packet drops, delay will increase.
 The ideal is somewhere in the middle.

 **It is ideal to make sure the system still operates when the load is heavy.
 That is called a system that is *stable*.
 However if a mechanism is not stable, the network may experience *congestion collapse*.**
 ### Fairness